-In Reception and Nursery, where children explore much of their learning through play, the daily timetable gives parents a structure, which reflects this approach.
-It provides children with a balance between adult directed and child-initiated time.
-Children will receive daily phonics, mathematics, English, topic and reading lessons and a regular welfare check.
+In Reception and Nursery, where children explore much of their learning through play, home learning should reflect this approach.
+There should be a balance between adult-directed and child-initiated time.

 If my child does not have digital or online access at home, how will the school support them to access remote education?

-Where a child does not have access to a device during this time, the school will do whatever it can to support parents with laptops, where they are available, and by providing paper-based learning packs.
+Where a child does not have access to a device, the school will do whatever it can to support parents with laptops, where they are available, and by providing paper-based learning packs.

-If there is a lack of technological devices in the household, parents should contact the school via firstname.lastname@example.org to request a device.
-As devices become available, the school will loan them out to children using a key set of criteria:
+If there is a lack of technological devices in the household, parents should contact the school via firstname.lastname@example.org to seek support.

 Special Educational Needs and Disabilities